-The Murphy Deming College of Health Sciences will soon be housed in a new three-story facility that will become the flagship building on the new Fishersville, Virginia, satellite campus.
-When completed in 2014, this facility will include four large classrooms; six seminar rooms; nine clinical laboratories, including a simulation suite; two research spaces; faculty/staff offices and numerous collaborative learning spaces.
-Advanced technological resources to support instruction will complement this innovative building design, conceived by Wisconsin-based architects Kahler Slater.
-Located approximately seven miles from the main campus of Mary Baldwin College, the tobacco-free campus will be adjacent to Augusta Health.
-This new building will provide exceptional opportunities to enrich and advance the quality of education for our students.
+Murphy Deming College of Health Sciences’ three-story facility is the flagship building in Fishersville, Virginia.
+Completed in June 2014, this facility includes four large classrooms; six seminar rooms; nine clinical laboratories, including a simulation suite; two research spaces; faculty/staff offices and numerous collaborative learning spaces.
+Advanced technological resources to support instruction complement this innovative building design, conceived by Wisconsin-based architects Kahler Slater.
+Located approximately seven miles from the main campus of Mary Baldwin College, the tobacco-free campus is adjacent to Augusta Health.
+This new building provides exceptional opportunities to enrich and advance the quality of education for our students.

 The technology rich classrooms are designed to be learner-centered environments.
 To optimize active learning and problem solving skills, these spaces include screens allowing two separate pieces of information; moveable tables that can accommodate small group, lecture, or open room format and lecture capture capabilities that record a professor’s lecture for review at a later date.

 State-of-the-art laboratories provide opportunities for students and faculty in similar and complementary programs to inquire, collaborate, investigate and advance knowledge through research and applied learning experiences.

 The Physical Therapy Orthopedic Lab offers a technology-rich space with the latest in rehabilitative equipment to support student learning.
 As with all spaces in the new building, this lab is also used to support interprofessional team building and is used by all programs.

 The Loft area provides an interactive learning space where students can study individually or in groups, eat lunch, pick up printing, or just relax and hang out with friends.

 The Balcony offers amazing views of the mountains and garden spaces, and is a favorite space for students to gather.